 The breast milk results are sure to be challenged on the basis of who commissioned the studies.
 The samples were tested by Microbe Inotech Labs of St. Louis at the request of Moms Across America, an organization whose goal is “to raise awareness and support Moms with solutions to eat GMO Free as we demand GMO labeling locally and nationally simultaneously.”
 Glyphosate, in the form of Roundup, is the herbicide used in conjunction with most genetically engineered crops.
 Those crops have been bred to be resistant to Roundup even as it kills other broadleaf plants.
 It is also sold for use on lawns and family gardens.

 The study also found that urine from American mothers contained levels of glyphosate ten times higher than urine from European women.

 The study was supported and reported on by Sustainable Pulse, an online advocacy group and news service that follows GMO and sustainable agriculture issues.

-The study as reported at the Mom’s web site, contained this confounding warning from Stephanie Steneff, a senior research scientist at the Massachussetts Institute of Technology:
+The study as reported at the Mom’s web site, contained this confounding warning from Stephanie Seneff, a senior research scientist at the Massachusetts Institute of Technology: